|Platyhelminthes - "the flatworms"|

 LESSON: Do not assume simplicity is necessarily primitive.Could traditional thoughts on phylogeny been influence in part by "world views" of the way we thought nature ought to be?

 For example, the Great Chain of Being, while discounted, has resulted in the idea of 'progress' being pervasive in modern civilization.
-This may have biased the traditional tree toward a more linear one (as compared with a more modern version).

 However, there appears to be one group that may be the outgroup of the bilateria phyla (based on molecular evidence and supported by some morphological evidence): the Turbellarian order Acoels of the Platyhelminthes.
 If the Acoels are "the earliest branch within the bilaterian clade that left an extant should ancestor", should this group be considered as a separate phylum?